 Experts, including Social Security Attorney Randy Zeldin, Esq., believe that Social Security Disability’s growth is due to the changing workforce, including the aging of the baby boomers, changes in disability policy over the years and an economy in recession.
 Growth of Social Security Disability is placing a massive strain on the SSDI program.
 According to the 2011 Report of the Social Security Trustees, the Trust Fund will eventually be unable to pay full benefits.
 One proposal would require employers to provide private disability insurance, on the theory that this would give employers the incentive to accommodate workers with disabilities, so that they could remain in the workforce.
 Another proposal would provide a workers’ compensation-like “experience rating” for disability payroll taxes, “rewarding” employers who retain individuals with disabilities with lower taxes.
 How the U.S. Congress ultimately resolves these issues will have a huge impact on Plantation, Florida and Ft.
 Lauderdale applicants and recipients of Social Security Disability.
 Social Security Attorney Randy Zeldin, Esq. of Margate, Florida, urges the U.S. Congress to maintain adequate funding for Social Security Disability recipients, who are deserving of benefits after many years of contributions through the tax system.

 Plantation Social Security Disability Attorney Randy Zeldin, Esq. has been serving the Margate community for over 30 years.
-Randy Zeldin, Esq., is available for free consultation to any resident of Plantation, Florida.
+Randy Zeldin, Esq., is available for free case review to any resident of Plantation, Florida.
 The Boca Raton law office of Randy Zeldin, Esq. is conveniently located on 6111 Broken Sound Pkwy NW, #200.
 Telephone (561) 613-0101.